 The overwhelming majority of AR15/M16 magazines on the market today are made from either polymer or aluminum.
 There are a few exceptions though.
 Two major military arms makers produce steel STANAGs, as well as a few surplus options, for the savvy buyer.

 The first of which is the HK-pattern, SA-80 magazine.
 When the British military was struggling to get their L85 bullpup to run correctly, Heckler and Koch was contracted to fix the design.
 Among the myriad of upgrades made by HK, they also changed out the aluminum USGI STANAG shipping with the rifles to a more crush-resistant all-steel magazine.

 These magazines are hefty and almost feel like a loaded aluminum mag when empty, but are damn near bomb-proof.
 AK-lovers like myself enjoy these mags because they’re reminiscing of the WARSAW-pact AKM steel magazines we so adore.

 The other major military arms makers responsible for producing steel STANAGs is FNH/FNA.
 These jet-black (and also FDE) heavy-gauge steel mags ship with their SCAR-16 carbine and are much more durable than their aluminum counterparts.

-As for the surplus magazines, these are made in Singapore and some suggest are military surplus from their armed forces.
+As for the surplus magazines, these are made in Singapore which some suggest are military surplus from their armed forces.
 They normally bear no markings whatsoever, but stand out from other steel mags with their phosphate matte gray finish that adds a few ounces to them.

 All of these magazines are great choices for shooters who want the durability of polymer magazines, with the heat-tolerance and solvent-proof construction of metal mags.